byui-cit/learning-modules/modules/html/block-inline/prepare1.md

 }
 ```

-So there we have a few different ways to center items on your page keeping in mind the difference between block and inline.
+So there we have a few different ways to center items on your page keeping in mind the difference between block and inline elements.